peramide/extensions/README.md

 # extensions
-A Python program that determines a file’s media (MIME) type based on its extension.
-It prompts the user for a file name and outputs types like image/jpeg, text/plain, or defaults to application/octet-stream.
-Handles case-insensitive input and ignores whitespace
+A simple Python program that outputs a file’s media (MIME) type based on its extension.
+Handles input case-insensitively and trims whitespace.
+Supports .gif, .jpg, .jpeg, .png, .pdf, .txt, and .zip; defaults to application/octet-stream.
+Includes pytest tests in test_extensions.py to verify correct MIME mapping and edge cases.